MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

     │ 3.33333 │
     =#

-In DataKnots, aggregate operations are naturally expressed as query primitives or query combinators.
-Moreover, custom aggregates can be easily constructed as native Julia functions and lifted into the query algebra.
+In DataKnots, summary operations are naturally expressed as aggregate query primitives or as query combinators.
+Moreover, custom aggregates can be constructed from native Julia functions and lifted into the query algebra.

 ### Filtering